Introducing the Learning by Design Project

 The next part of the website is practical and goes into more detail about how to implement Learning by Design.
 There is a guide to Getting Started, including supplementary resources.
 We describe an optional Placemat activity in which teachers may choose to draft their learning design ideas on paper before transferring them online.
 This is followed by an introduction to the online Learning Element and a collection of possible learner activities, sorted under the Learning by Design Knowledge Processes.
 We then discuss strategies for Assessment of student performance using the Learning by Design approach.

-The final links are practical—some exemplary published Learning Elements and Teacher Blogs at Practices, a login and directory at Teacher Blogs, a listing of References, a Glossary, some background information About Learning by Design, an introduction to the R&D Project which we are currently undertaking and Contact details if you would like to become involved in the project.
+The final links are practical—a listing of References, a Glossary, some background information About Learning by Design, an introduction to the R&D Project which we are currently undertaking and Contact details if you would like to become involved in the project.
 We also have a mirror site in Greek for a project we are undertaking with the Greek Ministry of Education.

 This project is supported by a grant to Common Ground Publishing by the Institute of Education Sciences, U.S. Department of Education under the Small Business and Innovation Research (SBIR) Program.
 As a part of this project, a team at the University of Illinois is undertaking research into classroom implementations of Learning by Design, led by Denice Ward Hood, William Cope and Mary Kalantzis.